-3. After typing the username and password, the main UI screen appears.
-The main menu on the left side of the web page permits access to all the functions and status provided by the industrial managed switch.
+6. After typing the new username and password in the login window, the main UI screen appears.
+The main menu on the left side of the web page permits access to all the functions and status provided by the managed switch.